 - 1 tablespoon garlic paste

-- ½ tablespoon garam masala or adjust as per taste
+- ½ tablespoon garam masala powder or adjust as per taste

-- ½ tablespoon red chilly powder or paprika powder adjust as per taste
+- ½ tablespoon red chili powder / cayenne pepper / paprika powder adjust as per taste

 - Salt as per taste